and-lz/avp/readme.md

 - **Mute/Unmute on Hover:** Videos are muted by default; the one you hover will play audio.
 - **Keyboard Shortcuts & Controls:** See below for all shortcuts and controls.
 - **Fallback Video Handling:** Ensures that videos are always available for display, even when no new videos are left to shuffle.

+AVP is designed to be simple, lightweight, and highly functional, making it a versatile tool for a wide range of video presentation needs.

 ### Keyboard Shortcuts & Usage Tips